The Uninvited (2009 film)

-The Uninvited is a 2009 American psychological horror film directed by the Guard Brothers and starring Emily Browning, Elizabeth Banks, Arielle Kebbel, and David Strathairn.
+The Uninvited is a 2009 psychological horror film directed by the Guard Brothers and starring Emily Browning, Elizabeth Banks, Arielle Kebbel, and David Strathairn.
 It is a remake of the 2003 South Korean horror film A Tale of Two Sisters, which is in turn one of several film adaptations of the Korean folk tale Janghwa Hongryeon jeon.
-The film grossed $42.7 million, and received mixed-to-negative reviews from critics, with the Rotten Tomatoes' critical consensus stating that it "suffers from predictable plot twists", but called it "moody and reasonably involving".
+The film was released by Paramount Pictures in the United States and Canada on January 30, 2009 and in Germany on May 28, 2009, grossed $42.7 million, and received mixed-to-negative reviews from critics, with the Rotten Tomatoes' critical consensus stating that it "suffers from predictable plot twists", but called it "moody and reasonably involving".
+The film is an international co-production between the United States, Canada and Germany.

 Plot

 Following a suicide attempt after her terminally ill mother died in a house fire, Anna Ivers is discharged from a psychiatric institution after ten months; she has no memory of the actual fire, though recurring nightmares from that night frequently plague her.
 Back at home, Anna reunites with her older sister Alex and learns their father Steven has a new girlfriend, Rachel Summers, who was their mother's live-in nurse.

 Anna and Alex become convinced that Anna's nightmares are messages from their mother, telling them that Rachel murdered her so she could be with Steven.
 The girls remain angry at Steven for moving their mother into the boathouse when she got sick, her only way of calling for help being a bell that Rachel tied to her wrist.
 Anna meets up with her old boyfriend Matt, who tells her he saw what happened the night her mother died, but Rachel intervenes before he can explain further.

 Anna goes with Rachel into town so Alex can look through Rachel's possessions and Anna can talk to Matt again.
 The two secretly plan to meet that night, but Matt fails to show up.
 Anna has a ghastly hallucination of him; the next morning, his dead body is pulled out of the water, his back broken.
 The police state he fell from his boat and drowned.

 After the sisters are unable to find any record of Rachel with the State Nursing Association, they conclude she is actually Mildred Kemp, a nanny who killed the children she was caring for after she became obsessed with their widowed father.
 While Steven is away on business, the girls try to gather evidence against Rachel to show the police, but Rachel catches them and sedates Alex.
 Anna escapes and goes to the local police station, but they disbelieve her and eventually call Rachel to take her home.